seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-The idea is to place it on 2 servos to control the view using the joystick stick.
+The idea is to put it on 2 servos so you can control the view with a joystick stick.
 This is called a pan tilt servo kit.

 ---